 You cannot just turn everything up to the max.
 For example: High downforce increases grip but increases drag, so it makes the car slower in a straight line but is vital on twisty tracks.
 Long fast circuits need less downforce with the added benefit of less drag.
-So the race strategy determines downforce settings of the spoilers.
+So the race strategy determines the downforce settings of the spoilers.
 You can’t just switch downforce to the max without an understanding of the implications and how it fits with the race strategy.

 The same is true for Salesforce functionality.
-For example, Flow, Record Types, Permission Sets are powerful and have a place but only in the overall implementation strategy.
+For example, Flow, Record Types, and Permission Sets are powerful and have a place but only in the overall implementation strategy.

 BTW “Record Types are like glitter.
 Once you add them, you can never get rid of them.”

 These are not new issues.
-These are “solved problems” and not unique to Salesforce.
+These are “solved problems” and are not unique to Salesforce.
 Salesforce implementations have similarities with the Oracle and SAP implementations post-2000, but with 2 key differences: cloud and the power of the Salesforce low-code platform.
 Sure, the cloud has made some aspects easier, but the fundamentals of implementing technology remain.
 Successful implementations consider more than the core technology.
-They cover people, process AND technology.
+They cover people, processes, AND technology.
 What is missing from successful implementations are the activities that are grouped under a Center of Excellence (COE).